 The data model used by LINCS is particular and complex — to help users better understand the context of the information, I wanted to use familiar language to frame the information users would receive.

-To strategize the experience I wanted to create, I outlined a high-level user flow that focused on three stages: scanning, matching, and exploring.
+To strategize the experience, I outlined a high-level user flow that focused on three stages: scanning, matching, and exploring.

-After users select a highlight, they then are presented with a list of matches that are found within LINCS data.
-LINCS has over 50,000 entities, all with varying degrees of information — as such, one important aspect was to assist users into selecting results that had potential information value.
-As such, I came up with an indicator that displayed the number of connections.
-Results with higher counts would often have greater information value over results with lesser counts.
+After users select a highlight, they are presented with a list of matches found within LINCS data.
+LINCS has over 50,000 entries with varying degrees of information — as such, one important aspect was to assist users into selecting correct results with tooltips and connection count indicators.

-From there, I began work on designing the side panel.
-To communicate a relationship between two entities, and their resulting relations, I divided the panel into those respective sections, to establish consistency with the graph.
-To display the relationship between entities, I iterated on various nested designs.
+At the same time, we added parallel side panel to enhance the information and to provide an accessible interface.
+To communicate a relationship between two entities, I divided the panel into those respective sections, to establish consistency with the graph.

 This was one of the first projects where I had the opportunity to take ownership of the design to development.
-Throughout this process, I learned a ton about communicating with developers, from handing off designs, understanding how interface components are created, and how data is used.
+Throughout this process, I learned a ton about communicating with developers, from handing off designs, using a style library, to understanding how data is used.